Skip to main content

 There are different settings for the order/sale/invoice and posting documents.

-Tax Applying to Goods in Orders/Sales/Invoices
+Tax Applying to Products in Orders/Sales/Invoices

 Step 1.
 In the “General Rules” section on the “Orders and Sales” tab, click the “Add Tax” button.